open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 As [stated in the API
 specification](api.md#instrument-type-conflict-detection),
-implemetations are REQUIRED to create valid instruments in case of duplicate instrument registration, and the [data model includes RECOMMENDATIONS on how to treat the consequent duplicate conflicting](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations)
+implementations are REQUIRED to create valid instruments in case of duplicate instrument registration, and the [data model includes RECOMMENDATIONS on how to treat the consequent duplicate conflicting](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations)